 - .
-FOR the election of the eleven directors named in this proxy statement, - .
-FOR the ratification of the appointment of our independent auditors, - FOR the approval of the 2021 Omnibus Plan, - .
-FOR the advisory, non-binding vote on the compensation of our named executive officers, and - For the option of ONE YEAR as the frequency of the advisory stockholder vote on the compensation of our named executive officers.
+FOR the election of the ten directors named in this proxy statement, - FOR the ratification of the appointment of our independent auditors, - 6 Sabre Sabre Corporation 2022 Proxy Statement

+- FOR the approval of the 2022 Director Equity Compensation Plan, and - FOR the advisory, non-binding vote on the compensation of our named executive officers.

-You may also vote during the Annual Meeting by following the instructions on the meeting website during the Annual Meeting.
-Votes during the Annual Meeting will replace any previous votes you have made by mail, telephone, or the Internet.
-Attendance at the virtual Annual Meeting without voting or revoking a previous proxy in accordance with the voting procedures will not in and of itself revoke a previously submitted proxy.
+You may also vote in person at the Annual Meeting.
+Votes in person will replace any previous votes you have made by mail, telephone or the Internet.
+We will provide a ballot to registered stockholders who request one at the meeting.
+Shares held in your name as the stockholder of record may be voted on that ballot.
+Shares held beneficially in street name may be voted on a ballot only if you bring a legal proxy from the broker, trust, bank, or other nominee that holds your shares giving you the right to vote the shares.
+Attendance at the Annual Meeting without voting or revoking a previous proxy in accordance with the voting procedures will not in and of itself revoke a previously submitted proxy.